1. Examples

 Dear Mr Mackersley,

-Having worked as an order picker in a fresh produce warehouse for the past two years, I write to enquire whether there is an open position at your warehouse operation for weekend and evening shifts over the summer?
+Having worked as an order picker in a fresh produce warehouse for the past two years, I’m hopeful about the possibility of a job move to XLO Logistics.
+Are there any open positions at your warehouse operation for weekend and evening shifts over the summer?

 Copied!